-We will use a sequential, mixed methods approach in which each stage feeds into subsequent stages: (1) the ‘data journeys’ method; (2) a survey of knowledge and attitudes; and (3) focus groups and interviews.
+We will use a sequential, mixed methods approach in which each stage feeds into subsequent stages: (1) a review of literature and evidence; (2) the ‘data journeys’ method; (3) a survey of knowledge and attitudes; and (4) focus groups and interviews.

 We will adapt the innovative data journeys approach Bates developed, which produces understanding of specific, concrete data practices by mapping data flows across data infrastructures.
 The method involves collecting information about data practices and flows in a variety of ways, for example by analysing organisational documents (eg terms and conditions, privacy policies) and interviewing key informants.
 It does not require access to the sensitive personal data held by our case organisations.
 This method will be applied to our example cases to map some of the ways in which data are captured, processed, shared and used.
 Because data practices are dynamic and changing, and those undertaken at the time of using the data journeys method may be discontinued in the future, we will use this method to make visible selected data practices at particular moments in time.
 This approach will result in information about precisely what happens to data in our three cases, enabling us to identify specific data-related practices in different domains of everyday life and so explore what different people know and feel about them (RQ1).
 We will do this by presenting the outcomes of our data journeys work in visual and accessible form to participants in the next two stages of the research.